gsmainclusivetechlab/interop-docs/docs/testcases/creating-tc.md

     api_spec: 'MM v1.1.2'
 ```

 A `test_steps` has a `path` field which can be mapped directly from the GET method in the Sequence Diagram.
 The `pattern` will enforce the test matching if there is another Test Case with the same path but different values for the variables.
 The `method` stores which HTTP method should be used by the test.
-The Parties/Actors mapped as `components` should be used in `source` and `target` specifing what is the test flow, in this case it starts from the Organisation to Mobile Money Operator.
+The Parties/Actors mapped as `components` should be used in `source` and `target` specifing the direction of the test flow.
+In this case it starts from the Organisation and is directed to the Mobile Money Operator.
 The last mapping is the `api_spec` field which defines the Mobile Money API spec that is being used to run the Test Case.

 So far we are only defining the fields and values in the YAML file that we can extract directly from the Use Case, the Use Case Scenario and the Sequence Diagram as well from Mobile Money API spec itself.
-Now we start to define how the Test Case should be run.
+Now we start to define how the Test Case should run.
 For this, we have to look into a few more fields inside the `test_steps` section:

 - **Scripts**